The Q’s Rockline Theme Thursday With Scott James 010517: New

-Tomorrow’s Rockline Theme Thursday on The Q will be the very first one of the new year, so things are pretty simple tomorrow: we’ll be looking for songs with new in their titles.
+Today’s Rockline Theme Thursday on The Q will be the very first one of the new year, so things are pretty simple today: we’ll be looking for songs with new in their titles.

 If there’s a particular song you’d like me to play for you, send me an e-mail request, or join me at noon oh five and call or text me at 250 475 100.3 as we come over all not-old, on The Q’s Rockline Theme Thursday.